President and Founder

 Grid Catalyst was founded in 2021 by Nina Axelson, an industry leader with nearly 20 years of experience in energy and sustainability.
 She led her previous organizations with innovative programming and a focus on integrating environmental and financial results.

-She will leverage her background in business development, corporate social responsibility, and renewable energy deployment to lead the Grid Catalyst cohort.
+She leverages a background in business development, corporate social responsibility, and renewable energy deployment to lead the Grid Catalyst impact programming.

 Prior to developing Grid Catalyst, Nina was the VP of Sustainability for Ever-Green Energy.
 She previously served on the board of the International District Energy Association, where she led the development of the industry’s association for the advancement and empowerment of women in this field.